elastic/e-gpt/README.md

 If you want to, instead of hitting models on the Hugging Face Inference API, you can run your own models locally.

 A good option is to hit a [text-generation-inference](https://github.com/huggingface/text-generation-inference) endpoint.
-This is what is done in the official [Chat UI Spaces Docker template](https://huggingface.co/new-space?template=huggingchat/chat-ui-template) for instance: both this app and a text-generation-inference server run inside the same container.
+This is what is done in the official [Elastic-GPT Spaces Docker template](https://huggingface.co/new-space?template=huggingchat/chat-ui-template) for instance: both this app and a text-generation-inference server run inside the same container.

 To do this, you can add your own endpoints to the `MODELS` variable in `.env.local`, by adding an `"endpoints"` key for each model in `MODELS`.